-Vegetation clearance and earth works is likely to increase potential incidences of soil erosion, which may lead to the mobilisation and transportation of sediment into drainage features in the study area.
+Vegetation clearance and earth works is likely to increase potential incidences of soil erosion, which may lead to the mobilisation and transportation of sediment into drainage features in Project site and across the broader AOI.
 High levels of sedimentation could have a smothering effect and impact the integrity and functioning of affected habitats, and reduce terrestrial biodiversity.